awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

-# Copying a DB Cluster Snapshot<a name="USER_CopySnapshot"></a>
+# Copying a DB cluster snapshot<a name="USER_CopySnapshot"></a>

 With Amazon RDS, you can copy automated or manual DB cluster snapshots\.
 After you copy a snapshot, the copy is a manual snapshot\.

 You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy shared snapshots\.

 You can't copy a DB cluster snapshot across Regions and accounts in a single step\.
 Perform one step for each of these copy actions\.
 As an alternative to copying, you can also share manual snapshots with other AWS accounts\.
-For more information, see [Sharing a DB Cluster Snapshot](USER_ShareSnapshot.md)\.
+For more information, see [Sharing a DB cluster snapshot](USER_ShareSnapshot.md)\.

 **Note**
  Amazon bills you based upon the amount of Aurora backup and snapshot data you keep and the period of time that you keep it\.
-For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora Backup Storage Usage](aurora-storage-backup.md)\.
-For pricing information about Aurora storage, see [Amazon RDS for Aurora Pricing](https://aws.amazon.com/rds/aurora/pricing)\.
+For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora backup storage usage](aurora-storage-backup.md)\.
+For pricing information about Aurora storage, see [Amazon RDS for Aurora pricing](https://aws.amazon.com/rds/aurora/pricing)\.

 ## Limitations<a name="USER_CopySnapshot.Limitations"></a>